ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

   "consentObtained": true,
   "individualId": "9830872690593682",
   "individualIdType": "VID",
-  "sessionKey": ["<encrypted (RSA OAEP) with MOSIP public key and encoded session key for first biometric>", "<encrypted (RSA OAEP) with MOSIP public key and encoded session key for second biometric>"], "keyIndex": "<thumbprint of the public key certficate used for enryption of sessionKey.
-This is necessary for key rotaion>",
+  "keyIndex": "<thumbprint of the public key certficate used for enryption of sessionKey.
+This is necessary for key rotaion>", "requestSessionKey": "<encrypted with MOSIP public key and encoded session key biometric>", "HMAC": "<sha256 of the request block before encryption and the hash is encrypted using the requestSessionKey>"
   //Identity Request
-  "request": {// This element should be encrypted using the first session key AES GCM and Base64 encoded
+  "request": {// This element should be encrypted using the request session key AES GCM and Base64 encoded.
+The request should be encrypted before its stored or transmitted.
-    "timestamp": "2019-02-15T10:01:56.086+05:30 - ISO format timestamp",
     "factors": {
       "otp": "123456",
+      "timestamp": "2019-02-15T10:01:56.086+05:30 - ISO format timestamp",
+      "transactionID": "1234567890",
       "demographics": {
         "name": [
           {